Azure/azure-quickstart-templates/hivemq-on-ubuntu/README.md

     <img src="http://armviz.io/visualizebutton.png"/>
 </a>

-This template deploys GlassFish application server onto multiple load balanced SUSE Linux VMs.
-It is possible to select either OpenSUSE or SLES for the OS, and any release package associated with version 3 or 4 of GlassFish.
+This template deploys HiveMQ onto multiple load balanced Ubuntu Linux VMs as a cluster.
+However, before executing this ARM template, you must first obtain an evaluation license for HiveMQ.
+This can be achieved by completing a simple form at http://www.hivemq.com/downloads/
+Upon successful completion of the form you will be presented with a distinct timeboxed download button which will allow you to download an evaluation version of HiveMQ.
+This download link must be provided as a parameter when deploying this template.

 This template will deploy the following resources: